kronicle114/lighthouse/README.md

 https://coding-challenge.lighthouselabs.ca

 Name: Women in Web Dev FB Group
-Description: The most active online community for female develo Member Count: 130
+Description: The most active online community for female developers Member Count: 130

 Challenge prompts can be seen in `README` and my solutions seen in `solutions.js`